Steven-Dawson18/cockapoo-cafe/TESTING.md

 ### Known issues
 * The contact tab in the nav doesn't show up as active when on the page, instead the home page does, this could be down to the contact page being in the home app.

+---
+---

+## Credentials <a name="credentials"></a>
+* In order to fully access this site the tester will need access as a superuser.
+The credentials are as follows:
+Username: admin
+Password: admin
+* To access the site as a normal user the tester can register for the site.